WASP-103b

-WASP-103b is a gaseous exoplanet, more specifically a hot Jupiter, located in the Hercules constellation orbiting the star WASP-103.
-It has an oval shape, similar to that of a rugby ball, thanks to the force of gravity exerted by its star.
+WASP-103b is an ultra-hot Jupiter orbiting around WASP-103, a late F8V-type main sequence star located in the Constellation of Hercules.
+It orbits at a distance of 0.019 AU with an eccentricity of 0.15.
+It significantly larger than Jupiter being roughly 1.5 times its mass and 1.6 times its radius.
+The planet has an oval shape similar to that of a rugby ball.
+This is due to the force of gravity exerted by its parent star.
 It is the first exoplanet to have a deformation detected.